Skip to main content

 Factors that affect the cost of an MRI

-The primary factors that can affect the cost of an MRI include insurance coverage, type of facility (inpatient or outpatient), location of MRI (area of the body), and geographic location.
+The primary factors that can affect the cost of an MRI include insurance coverage, type of facility (inpatient or outpatient), location of the MRI (area of the body), and geographic location.

 Insurance coverage